-An exploration team is presently on site undertaking the following activities:
+An exploration team will return to site shortly to undertake the following activities:

-- Site reconnaissance, mapping and sampling of manganese exploration targets within the Company's tenements and on ground recently secured under the Option Agreements with Peak Hill Manganese Pty Ltd (see ASX announcement dated 7 May 2018). - Marking out drill lines for manganese and copper-gold drilling ahead of an upcoming heritage survey scheduled for completion in early June 2018, and - A soil geochemistry survey on a 500m x 500m grid over a large portion of the Company's tenement package which will assist in exploration for copper-gold and manganese deposits.
+- Site preparation ahead of drilling of copper-gold targets at the Aquarius Project area; - Additional reconnaissance, mapping and sampling of manganese exploration targets within the Company's tenements and on areas secured under the Option Agreements with Peak Hill Manganese Pty Ltd (see ASX announcement dated 7 May 2018). - Continuation of a soil geochemistry survey on a 500m x 500m grid over a large portion of the Company's tenement package, which will assist in exploration for copper-gold and manganese deposits.